 We're all human beings interacting with each other.
 The person that seems to have a portion of your life in their hands, also feels that someone else has a portion of their life in their hands.

 We all share the same fear, because we're all under the illusion that someone else can call our shots and define who we are.
 The people that seem to have some kind of power over you, are also living a normal life just like you, and feel the same kind of pressure from other people.

 2. Connect to their fear

-The moment you are able to see the other person as a regular human being, and connect to his fear, he will no longer seem so scary.
-Use this bond that you share, to connect with him.
+The moment you're able to see the other person as a regular human being, and connect to their fear, they'll no longer seem so scary.
+Use this bond that you share, to connect with them.